A Review of Electromagnetic Elimination Methods for low-field portable MRI scanner: Conventional Methods for EMI Reduction

 EDITER offers a general concept for EMI suppression in ultra-low-field (ULF) portable MRI scanners, inspiring the development of various EMI suppression systems.

-Lei Y et. al\cite{yang2022active} developed an active EMI suppression (AES) system tailored for a 50 mT portable MRI scanner without shielding.
+Lei Y et. al \cite{yang2022active} developed an active EMI suppression (AES) system tailored for a 50 mT portable MRI scanner without shielding.
 The primary source of interference was identified as human-body-coupled interferences.
 To address this, the authors created EMI detectors featuring a "ring"-shaped EMI receiving coil and an electrocardiograph electrode patch.
 The AES system uses a reference channel-based algorithm to mitigate EMI in the MR signal captured by the RF receive coil.
 The method synchronizes the k-space data from the EMI detectors and the RF coil, decomposes this data into several frequency bands, and calculates transfer factors for each band.
 These factors are then applied to transform the reference EMI signals into corresponding interference signals, which are subtracted from the MR signal within each frequency band.
-This approach significantly diminishes EMI, thereby improving the image quality of the portable MRI scanner.